University of Technology Sydney

 • Laboratory report, formally assesses your capacity to communicate the methodology and findings of an experimental study using physics-appropriate communication elements.
 A rubric with assessment criteria is provided on Canvas.
 This task includes a milestone assessment that evaluates academic English language proficiency.
 You will be guided to further language support if your results in this milestone task indicate you might need more help with your language skills.
 (15/40 and milestone)

-For the first three labs you will need to submit a worksheet to the demonstrator for feedback.
+For the labs you will need to submit a worksheet to the demonstrator for feedback.
 Use this feedback to improve the quality of your work.
 Tips given will be crucial for the marked work later in the semester.

 The laboratory classes are designed to give you a basic competence with scientific instruments, measurements and safe working practices in a laboratory environment.
 If you miss a laboratory class, you must apply for special consideration and if granted, an alternative in-class arrangement may be made for the missed class.
 No online alternatives are offered in this subject.